 Floor & Decor has a well-developed and geographically diverse supplier base.
 We source our industry leading merchandise assortment from over 180 suppliers in over 18 countries, and maintain good relationships with our vendors.
 No supplier accounts for more than 10% of our net sales, other than one supplier that accounts for approximately 10% of our net sales.
 We continue to increase our sourcing from suppliers outside of the United States, and where appropriate, we are focused on bypassing agents, brokers, distributors and other middlemen in our supply chain in order to reduce costs and lead time.
 Over the past several years, we have established a Global Sourcing and Compliance Department to, among other things, develop and implement policies and procedures to address compliance with appropriate regulatory bodies, including compliance with the requirements of the Lacey Act, CARB and the EPA.
-In addition we utilize third -party consultants for audits, testing and surveillance to ensure product safety and compliance.
+In addition we utilize third-party consultants for audits, testing and surveillance to ensure product safety and compliance.
 Additionally, we have invested in technology and personnel to collaborate throughout the entire supply chain process.
 We believe that our direct sourcing model and the resulting relationships we have developed with our suppliers are distinct competitive advantages.
-The cost savings we achieve by directly sourcing our merchandise enable us to offer our customers' evolving tastes and preferences at low prices.
+The cost savings we achieve by directly sourcing our merchandise enable us to offer our customers low prices.
+Additionally, our close relationships with suppliers allow us to collaborate with them directly to develop and quickly introduce innovative and quality products that meet our customers' evolving tastes and preferences at low prices.
 We plan to continue increasing the percentage of merchandise that we directly source from suppliers.